-Total eight members (including three independent outside directors)

-(47 agenda items (2 of which are written), 40 report items, 4 discussion items)

-Attendance rate of all directors: 100.0%
+Total eight members (including three independent outside directors) Number of meetings held in FY2022: 13 times (47 agenda items (2 of which are written), 40 report items, 4 discussion items) Attendance rate of all directors: 100.0%

 The Board of Directors decides business strategies, business plans, and all other important matters related to the management of Mitsui Chemicals pursuant to law, ordinance, the Company's Articles of Incorporation, and Rules for Meetings of the Board of Directors.
 The Board also oversees the overall management of the Group through reporting on matters such as the execution of duties of individual directors, important operations of subsidiaries and affiliates, the implementation status of compliance and risk management systems by the Company and its subsidiaries and affiliates.
 In addition, the Board of Directors works to strengthen its management oversight role by discussing the important policies related to the running of the Company from an intermediate stage while providing advice to the persons executing business.